 SRE’s must know

-command do you use to count all lines with ERROR keyword (case
+SRE Interview questions I got asked: Q2: Which command do you use to count all lines with ERROR keyword (case sensitive)?

-grep "ERROR" ./stderr.log | wc -l
+1grep "ERROR" ./stderr.log | wc -l

-Q3: Which command do you use to display 5 lines before and 5 lines
+Q3: Which command do you use to display 5 lines before and 5 lines after the line with ERROR keyword and line numbers as well?

-grep -A 5 -B 5 -n "ERROR" stderr.log
+1grep -A 5 -B 5 -n "ERROR" stderr.log

 Some notes

-This command is searching for lines in the
+This command is searching for lines in the ~/.ssh/config file that start with the word “Host”.

-1 | grep ^Host ~/.ssh/config | awk '{print $2}' |
+1grep ^Host ~/.ssh/config | awk '{print $2}'

 awk